 G/L Accounts are defined with MM Account Determination IMG Transaction OBYC / Table T030.

-Attributes include Valuation Class, which is defined in the material master (Accounting 1 view).
+Attributes include Valuation Class, as defined in the material master Accounting 1 view.

 Price Variance Accounts are defined with Transaction PRD.

 You can restate balances in these G/L accounts as inventory or payables at month end with transaction F.19.
 The accounts are defined in table T030U and set with configuration transaction OBYP.

 For materials purchased in a foreign currency, you can map variance due to exchange rate difference to a different G/L account with configuration in IMG menu path: Material Management > Logistic Invoice Verification > Incoming Invoice > Configure How Exchange Rate Differences are Treated.

 You can map variance due to exchange rate change to separate G/L accounts with MM Account Determination Transaction KDM.

 You can choose from several options to control how exchange rate differences are handled for invoices in foreign currencies.
 One of these calculates the exchange rate variance as the difference between the current exchange rate at the time of invoice processing and the plan exchange rate for the year.

 SAP provides the following transactions for GR/IR processing and reporting:

 Thanks for sharing this interesting blog with us.My pleasure to being here on your blog..I wanna come beck here for new post from your site. 트레이딩벳 먹튀

 I am looking for and I love to post a comment that "The content of your post is awesome" Great work 파워볼사다리